Campaign of the Month: October 2017

 What that means is, be careful over the fights you pick with the establishment, because in those fights you’re risking not only your credibility, your resources, your allies, and your minions.
 You’re risking your life, and not only in the immediate.
 Make sure that what you’re going to war over is worth it.
 Make sure it’s worth your life.

 That doesn’t mean you can’t win those fights, or that you shouldn’t.
-It does mean that they should be picked carefully, and skillfully, and with an eye towards allies and appearances.
+It does mean they should be picked carefully, and skillfully, and with an eye towards allies and appearances.
 Cletus’ story is a good example of a fight with the establishment done right, where he’s leveraged allies and sought modest goals.
 Indirect combat, in which you undermine their credibility, pull away their allies, and leverage resources against them politically or socially is even better.
 The establishment is built on legitimacy.

 GM’s Commentary: While the Lancea et Sanctum is the most powerful of the city’s factions, there are checks and balances upon their power in the form of rival (and even allied) political factions, as well as the facts that more heavy-handed actions require pretext, and in some cases simply aren’t worth the cost.
 Princes who execute older Kindred without good cause are setting themselves up to be overthrown, and the Sanctified’s rule has been threatened in the past by their ideological extremity (until they adapted with the times and relaxed certain stances that were engendering needless enemies).